GOVTNZ/web-standards/guidance/assessment/tests/usability/printable-web-pages.md

 #### What are the requirements for printable web pages?

-Each web page’s main content must be printable on standard sheets of paper.
+Each web page's main content must be printable on standard sheets of paper.

 It is recommended, but not required, that the printed content leave out the following items: